OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 If you expect user input to exceed these limits, be sure to check the data before calling `context.sync()`.
 Split the operation into smaller pieces as needed.
 Be sure to call `context.sync()` for each sub-operation to avoid those operations getting batched together again.

 These limitations are typically exceeded by large ranges.
+Your add-in might be able to use [RangeAreas](/javascript/api/excel/excel.rangeareas) to strategically update cells within a larger range.
+For more information about working with `RangeAreas`, see [Work with multiple ranges simultaneously in Excel add-ins](../excel/excel-add-ins-multiple-ranges.md).
 For additional information about optimizing payload size in Excel, see [Payload size limit best practices](../excel/performance.md#payload-size-limit-best-practices).

 ### Task pane and content add-ins